Skip to main content

 1. Open Ownership

-Tamil Nadu offers a specialized advantage: Any Indian citizen can legally own agricultural land without income ceilings or "agriculturist" status requirements.
+Tamil Nadu offers a specialized advantage: A resident Indian buyer can legally own agricultural land without income ceilings or "agriculturist" status requirements.
 See the 8-point checklist before you buy in TN →

 Read the Legal Framework →